Azure/Industrial-IoT/docs/opc-publisher/commandline.md

                                publish into the file system folder by default specify `-t=FileSystem`.
                                Default: `not set`.
-      --dh, --disablehttp, --DisableHttpServer[=VALUE]
-                             Specify this to disable the OPC Publisher HTTP server and with it the REST api and Prometheus metrics endpoint.
-                               Default: `enabled`.
   -p, --httpserverport, --HttpServerPort=VALUE
                              The port on which the http server of OPC Publisher is listening.